If you are just starting out with generating 3D-images, it is easy to get overwhelmed.

 Ultimately I really wanted the ability to change the faces of my characters.

-Carrara will easily grow with you as you gain more 3D experience, and want to do more with your 3D software.
+I figured that Carrara will easily grow with me as I gain more 3D experience, and want to do more with 3D art.

-One of the key weaknesses of Carrara (as of Carrara 7) is that it does not support dynamic clothing (which is supported by Poser and Daz Studio).
+One of the key weaknesses of Carrara (as of Carrara 8.5) is that it does not support dynamic cloth (which is supported by Poser and Daz Studio).
 However, you can drape the clothing within Daz Studio and import that into Carrara.

 ** I am not sure how well it will work when animated within Carrara because it will no longer be dynamic.